 There are several alternatives to the traditional formal probate of a Will in Texas.
-When an estate is small and consists only of personal property, the family may consider an informal family settlement.
+When an estate is small and consists only of personal property, the family may consider an informal family settlement (or an affidavit of no probate).
 Also, an informal family settlement agreement is an option for settling a potential Will contest and to clear title to property.

 In this article, we will discuss informal family settlements and family settlement agreements in Texas.
 Austin probate lawyer Farren Sheehan can help answer questions and assist families with probate, alternatives to probate, contested Will issues, and family settlement agreements.